Simultaneous free-surface profilometry and subsurface velocimetry with fringe projection and PIV: Results and Illustrative Applications

 \citet{gunnoo2016} remark that suppression of the von K\'{a}rm\'{a}n vortex shedding can occur with sufficiently large wave amplitudes, but the physical process behind this suppression remains unclear.
 In the present work, the interaction between waves and vortex shedding is presented primarily to demonstrate the capabilities of the measurement technique.
-Indications are, however, that the coupling between waves and vortex shedding could be fertile ground for future studies.
+Indications are, however, that this interaction could be fertile ground for future studies.